 Employees are up-to-date with news and announcements, and you create a safe space where your employees feel comfortable sharing their ideas.

-Probably one of the biggest advantages of using an intranet within your business is that it helps with project management and workflow overview.
+Probably one of the biggest intranet advantages within your business is that it helps with project management and workflow overview.

 An intranet helps keep everyone on track with every stage of a project.

 Assign each team member specific tasks and easily keep track of everyone’s progress.